-The humpback whale is a baleen whale of the family Balaenopteridae.
-This family include species such as the blue (Balaenoptera musculus), minke (B. acutorostrata) and fin (B. physalus) whales, and is characterized by their large size, ventral grooves which allow the mouth to expand, streamlined shape, high swimming speed and relatively short baleen plates.
+The humpback whale (Megaptera novaeangliae) is a baleen whale from the family Balaenopteridae.
+This family include species such as the blue (Balaenoptera musculus), minke (B. acutorostrata) and fin (B. physalus) whales.
+They are characterised by their large size, ventral grooves that allow the mouth to expand, streamlined shape, high swimming speed, and relatively short baleen plates.
 Humpback whales arch their backs at the sea surface when initiating a dive, which is the origin of the common name for the species.
-The genus name Megaptera means “large wing” in Greek, and describes the very large pectoral fins, which are about 1/3 the body length, the largest of any whale.
+The genus name Megaptera means “large wing” in Greek and describes the very large pectoral fins, which are about 1/3 the body length – the largest of any whale.
 The pectoral fins are mostly white in colour and easily distinguish humpbacks from other large whales.
 Males and females are similar in body form, coloration and size, although females are slightly larger than males.

-Found worldwide except for the very high Arctic.
-Humpbacks in the North Atlantic migrate between breeding grounds in the tropics (the Caribbean) and feeding grounds as far north as northern Norway.
+Humpback whales are found worldwide, except for in the very high Arctic.
+In the North Atlantic they migrate between breeding grounds in the tropics (the Caribbean) and feeding grounds as far north as northern Norway.

-Long history of exploitation by both subsistence and commercial whaling.
-Hunted today in Greenland and in St Vincent and the Grenadines.
+There has been a long history of exploitation of the species by both subsistence and commercial whaling.
+Today they continue to be hunted in Greenland and St Vincent and the Grenadines.

-International management jurisdiction of the International Whaling Commission (IWC) and NAMMCO.
-NAMMCO provides scientific advice on stock status and sustainable takes, and proposals for conservation and management to member governments.
-The IWC gives advice on sustainability of quotas.
+International management occurs through the International Whaling Commission (IWC) and NAMMCO.
+NAMMCO provides scientific advice on stock status, sustainable takes, and proposals for conservation and management to its member governments.
+The IWC gives advice on the sustainability of quotas.

 Scientific name: Megaptera novaengliae